yaseenleo/JavaScript-Practices/ES6 JavaScript Practice/01WebBasics/readme.txt

 localStorage.removeItem('key')   // removeItem is used to delete the values which recites in the key;
 localStorage.clear()  // clear is used to clear the entire keys and values inside local storage

+JSON.stringify(variableName) //is used to convert an object into string so that object can be stored in local storage JSON.parse(variableName)  //is used to convert a string into an object
 ===========================================================================================================

 preventDefault() stops the default action that browser does